Transferring Bees From Nuc To Hive

 Nuc To Hive Transportation

-When your beehive is ready for transportation you can start transferring your nuc into a beehive.
-For nuc to hive transportation follow the steps below:
+When your setup is ready for transportation, you can start transferring your nuc into a beehive.
+Make sure to wear your full beekeeping suit to protect yourself from bee stings.

-• Step-1 Remove Top Cover: Open the top cover of your 10-frame beehive and keep the hive top open for the entire process of transferring the nucleus of bees to the hive.
+• Step-1: Remove Top Cover: Open the top cover of your 10-frame beehive and keep the hive top open for the entire process of transferring the nucleus of bees to the hive.

-• Step-2 Remove All The Frames: Take the 10th frame from your 10-frame beehive and put it beside the hive.
+• Step-2: Remove All the Frames: Take the 10th frame from your 10-frame beehive and put it beside the hive.
 We will use this at the end.
 But now do this to make the transformation more comfortable.

 • Step-5 Take Frame Out Of The Nuc: Now take the hive tool.
 Use its end part to bring out each frame from the nucleus box.
 Do this as follow: